Skip to content

 Overwriting DNGDestroys edit latitude

 Drone and phone ProRAW DNG files are often larger than DSLR DNG exports.
-Set export width per job type, not one preset for every shoot.
+Set export width per job type.

 2. Export or Save as JPEG at high quality.